 Endangered Florida panther hit, killed by vehicle

-NAPLES, Fla.
-(AP) — An endangered Florida panther has been struck and killed by a vehicle.
+FORT MYERS, Fla.
+(AP) — Another endangered Florida panther has been struck and killed by a vehicle.

-It’s the 20th fatal collision this year, out of 25 total panther deaths.
+It’s the 23rd fatal collision this year, of 28 total panther deaths.
 Biologists will study the panther’s remains.

 Florida panthers once roamed the entire Southeastern United States but now their habitat mostly is confined to southwest Florida.
 Only about 230 Florida panthers remain in the wild.

 The agency said 42 panthers were killed in 2016, with 34 being hit by vehicles in southwest Florida.
 It matched the 2015 record for panther deaths.